razielku/GmailReader/README.md

 You will need to enter your [Google developer Console](https://console.developers.google.com) to enable [Gmail Api](https://console.developers.google.com/apis/api/gmail/overview) and generate a secret.json file in the [Google Developer Console Api Credentials List](https://console.developers.google.com/apis/credentials)

-# Why I did this code?
+# Why did I do this code?
 I've made this code because I have a minor task of reviewing emails where failures were announced, a repetitive task that I wanted to automate,so I created this, at least it works for me.

 # Why did I not use SMTP / POP3 / IMAP or other libraries Phyton / Gmail?